 Developers create containers from Docker images.
 Despite their read-only status, the Docker creates a container by adding a read-write file system.
 It starts a network interface to allow communication between the container and a local host.
 It then adds an IP address and executes the indicated process.
-Each container contains the necessary parts required to run a program (files, redundancies, and libraries).
+Each container contains the necessary parts required to run a program (files, redundancies and libraries).

 Containerization and virtualization technologies enable significant compute efficiencies because they allow developers to run multiple software types (Windows- or Linux-based) in a single environment.
-However, application container technology has proven to deliver significant benefits over virtualization, making it the favored tech by IT professionals.
+However, application container technology has proven to deliver significant benefits over virtualization, making it the favoured tech by IT professionals.

 Virtualization allows multiple OS and software apps to run simultaneously and while sharing one physical computer’s resources.
 For instance, you can run both Linux and Windows versions of an OS plus multiple apps on the same server.
-Developers package each app and its related files, dependencies, and libraries (including an OS copy) as a virtual machine.
-When you run multiple VMs on one physical machine, you can achieve significant savings in the initial capital outlay, operation, and energy costs.
+Developers package each app and its related files, dependencies and libraries (including an OS copy) as a virtual machine.
+When you run multiple VMs on one physical machine, you can achieve significant savings in the initial capital outlay, operation and energy costs.

 On the other hand, containerization uses compute resources efficiently.
-A container creates an executable software package that bundles app code with the related configuration files, dependencies, and libraries it needs to run.
+A container creates an executable software package that bundles app code with the related configuration files, dependencies and libraries it needs to run.
 However, unlike VMs, containers don’t bundle in an OS copy.
 Instead, developers install their runtime engines on the host system’s OS, making it a conduit that allows all the containers to share a similar operating system.

 As noted earlier, developers often refer to containers as lightweight because they share the host machine’s OS kernel and don’t need the overhead of an operating system within each application.
 What’s more, you can share other container layers (common libraries and bins) among multiple containers, which means containers have a smaller capacity-requirement than a virtual machine and are faster to start up.